Sjj1024/PakePlus/README.md

 Document: <a href="https://pakeplus.com/guide/" target="_blank">PakePlus Guide</a></div>
 <br>

-> **PakePlus is entirely independently developed**—it uses no code, architecture, or design from [Pake](https://github.com/tw93/Pake), and all implementations are original.
+> **PakePlus is entirely independently developed**—it uses no code, architecture, or design from [Pake](https://github.com/tw93/Pake), and all implementations are original

 https://github.com/user-attachments/assets/b88bf541-0b26-4020-9eec-da79e1734fc9